Yue Fei: Culture hero

 Taoist painting of Yue Fei as the deity "General Yue" (岳元帅), from White Cloud Temple.

-Yue Fei's stature in Chinese history rose to that of a national culture hero after his execution.
+Yue Fei's stature in Chinese history rose to that of a national hero after his execution.
 Qin Hui, and in some cases Emperor Gaozong, were blamed by later historians for their supposed role in Yue Fei's execution and conciliatory stance with the Jin dynasty.
 The allegations that Qin Hui conspired with the Jin to execute Yue Fei are popular in Chinese literature, but have never been proven.
 The real Yue Fei differed from the later myths that grew from his exploits.
 The portrayal of Yue as a scholar-general is only partially true.
 He was a skilled general, and may have been partially literate in Classical Chinese, but he was not an erudite Confucian scholar.
 Contrary to traditional legends, Yue was not the sole Chinese general engaged in the offensive against the Jurchens.
 He was one of many generals that fought against the Jin in northern China, and unlike Yue Fei, some of his peers were genuine members of the scholarly elite.
 Many of the exaggerations of Yue Fei's life can be traced to a biography written by his grandson, Yue Ke.
 Yue Fei's status as a culture hero strengthened in the Yuan dynasty and had a large impact on Chinese culture.
 Temples and shrines devoted to Yue Fei were constructed in the Ming dynasty.
 A Chinese World War II anthem alludes to lyrics said to have been written by Yue Fei.

 He also sometimes appears as a door god in partnership with the deity Wen Taibao.

 At certain points in time, Yue Fei ceased to be a national hero, such as in 2002, when the official guidelines for history teachers said that he could no longer carry the title.
 This was because Yue Fei had defended China from the Jurchen people, whose descendants, the Manchu people, are presently considered to be a part of the Chinese nation.
 Therefore, concern for the "unity of nationalities" in China prevailed, as Yue Fei was seen as representing only one subgroup within China, and not the "entire Chinese nation as presently defined".
 However, both the Chinese Ministry of Education and the Minister of Defence deny such claims and still clearly address Yue Fei as a national hero of China.
 The Chinese Communist Party also continues to treat Yue Fei as a national hero of China.